BeatrizMatsushita/BeatrizMatsushita/README.md

 ### :woman_technologist: About Me :

-- 💻 I work as a Front-End Developer, primarily focused on building web applications while also contributing to back-end development;
+💻 I work as a Software Engineer, focusing on Full Stack development, including Next.js, TypeScript, and expanding my knowledge in cloud, architecture, and operations.
+I have three years of experience as a Front-End Developer, mainly working with ReactJS, HTML, CSS, JavaScript, and UX/UI Design principles.

-- 👩‍💼 I have established a micro-enterprise to offer my services as a provider in my home country while living abroad.
-As a result, I am fully used to remote work;
+🌍 I started a micro-business to offer my services remotely, while living abroad in Portugal.
+I am completely accustomed to working remotely.

-- 👩‍🎓 Recently graduated in Electrical and Computer Engineering;
+👩‍🎓 Currently a Software Engineer in training, continuing to develop my skills.
+Graduated in Electrical and Computer Engineering.

-- 🔭 I completed an internship in the CRM field, where I gained experience in managing the Salesforce platform;
+🔭 I completed an internship in the CRM field, gaining valuable experience managing the Salesforce platform.

-- ✏️ I have hands-on experience in UX/UI Design, actively shaping successful projects on a large scale;
+✏️ I have hands-on experience in UX/UI Design, contributing to the design of successful, user-centered projects at scale.

-- 🏖️ In my leisure time, I find joy in reading, writing books, traveling 💕, and spending quality moments with my friends.
+🏖️ In my leisure time, I enjoy reading, writing books, traveling, and spending quality time with my friends.

 - :mailbox: How to reach me in social medias: [![Linkedin Badge](https://img.shields.io/badge/-BiaBMatsu-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/beatriz-basilio-matsushita/)